 1.1–1.2: Margins and Text Formatting

 Leave margins of one inch at the top and bottom and on both sides of the text.
+If you use Microsoft Word, one-inch margins may be the default setting for new documents, but you can verify the margins setting by clicking the Layout tab and then the Margins button in your document.
 See section 1.4, fig. 1.3, for margins used with a running head.

 1.2 Text Formatting